Mattnosekai/ASP.NET_WebApp/README.md

 </br>
 In Visual Studio, lanuch project with IIS instance.
 This is viewable in a browser on localhost.
 </br>
-VS will pop up with an browser window to render the page.
+VS will pop up with a browser window to render the page.
 </br>

 Before running this, remember to attach the database files and connect Visual Studio to the local